 On November 16, 2015, the Incubator program was combined with other funding programs into the SunShot Technology to Market funding program with the goal of bringing disruptive innovation to the solar industry in the near term that will take root in the U.S.

 The SunShot Incubator program aims to shorten the time between laboratory-scale proof of concept and prototype development and accelerate the process for companies to transition pre-commercial prototypes through the pilot stage into full-scale manufacture.
-Most projects are cooperative agreements that last from twelve to eighteen months with payment made upon completion and verification of aggressive project deliverables.
+Most projects are cooperative agreements that last from 12 to 18 months with payment made upon completion and verification of aggressive project deliverables.

 The SunShot Incubator program uses a five-tiered approach to accomplish its objectives.